EDWARD BURTYNSKY "SILVER LAKE OPERATIONS #15" CHROMOGENIC PRINT, 2007

 Edward Burtynsky is one of Canada’s most internationally acclaimed photographers.

 He is well-known for his captivating, and curiously beautiful, large-scale photographs documenting the ramifications of industrial production on nature.

-The recipient of many prestigious international awards, Burtynsky creates photographs of human inflicted environmental catastrophe that are hauntingly beautiful.
+The recipient of many prestigious international awards, Burtynsky creates photographs of human-inflicted environmental catastrophes that are hauntingly beautiful.
 As such, he often sets up a strange dichotomy of attraction and repulsion in his photographs.

-It is a paradigm of this dialogue between beauty and devastation which is at the centre of his photographic output.
+It is a paradigm of this dialogue between beauty and devastation that is at the center of his photographic output.

 Questions about this piece?
 Contact us or call +1.416.704.1720

 “Silver Lake Operations #15, Lake Lefroy, Western Australia, 2007”

 Signed by the artist on label verso.

 From an edition 15

 Our inventory is divided between New York and Toronto.